A perfect mini Australian Cattle Dog would capture all the best qualities of a full-sized Australian Cattle Dog in a smaller package.

 Some small dogs can go with less exercise, but a mini Blue Heeler will probably still have strong working instincts and need a lot of exercise!

 It will be a good family dog with proper training and socialization.
-Our Puppy Training Guide will help you through this process.

 Although their quiet nature makes them a tempting apartment dog, a mini Australian Cattle Dog will need a lot of room to run around and exercise.